adamvinueza/notes/README.md

-# I keep forgetting I am on a different branch so I made this script
+# I keep forgetting I am on a different branch, so ...

 Calling it `git-master-pull` and sticking it in `~/bin`: